 - What is Council doing to assist these groups?

-What is the status of the Community and Recreational Hub project now?
+What will be the cost of using the Community and Recreation Hub?

 Why does Mount Gambier need a Community and Recreation Hub?